mikaelvesavuori/figmagic/README.md

 Graphics can be exported in multiple formats with Figmagic.
 Instead of doing manual hand-overs, just tell your developer(s) that there have been updates to the graphics and let them pull the latest versions from your Figma document.

+After version `4.4.6`, you can either place graphics as Figma components right into the `Graphics` page, or nest them into frames.

 Again, please look at the template at [https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens](https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens) for reference.

 ### Element Sync